-One of the most important choices we make as writers is related to the evidence we use to support our claims and how we connect that evidence.
-Many of the texts we read and write try to inform or persuade an audience and the kind of evidence we use is critical to that purpose.
+One of the most important choices we make as writers in this discipline is related to the evidence we use to support our claims and how we connect that Evidence.
+Many of the texts we read and write in the social sciences try to inform or persuade an audience and the kind of evidence we use is critical to that purpose.
 Strong writers rely on sound thinking, logically connected claims and reasons, and clearly articulated assumptions that support this thinking.
 (Some of you may have had teachers in the past use the term logos to talk about this kind of reasoning, which is a Greek word.
 We'll stick with the English terms in this book.)